After the Coronavirus, Don’t Repeat 9/11’s Mistakes

 Americans are still living with the botched response to terrorism in 2001.
 The post-pandemic world needs better.

-By Brett Rosenberg and Mark Hannah,
+By Brett Rosenberg and Mark Hannah

 This article appeared in Foreign Policy on April 29, 2020.
+It includes references to the Eurasia Group Foundation, now known as the Institute for Global Affairs.

 America last overhauled its national security paradigm in the wake of 9/11.
 In the months and years that followed the attacks, government officials attempted to eradicate the threat of terrorism, fundamentally transforming both domestic and international policy for the worse.
-Nearly 20 years later, Americans still live with the consequences of those choices, from unending warfare to increasing global instability to ever diminishing U.S. influence.
+Nearly 20 years later, Americans still live with the consequences of those choices, from unending warfare to increasing global instability to ever diminishing US influence.

 The destruction caused by COVID-19 could, and should, force the United States finally to move out of 9/11’s shadow.
 Worryingly, however, Washington’s early choices in responding to the novel coronavirus echo many of the overreaching policies of the post-9/11 era.